1. Getting Started

-6.1 Background Intellectual Property: You acknowledge that (as between you and us) all Intellectual Property in and to the Software and all trade marks (registered and unregistered) used, acquired or developed by us in connection with the Software or Services (collectively, Background Intellectual Property) belong to us.
+6.1 Background Intellectual Property: You acknowledge that (as between you and us) all Intellectual Property in and to the Software, the data and contents made available by the Software (other than Client Data and subject to clause 6.3, the Reports) and all trade marks (registered and unregistered) used, acquired or developed by us in connection with the Software or Services (collectively, Background Intellectual Property) belong to us.
 Apart from the permitted use under this agreement, you acquire no right, title or interest in or to any of above by virtue of this agreement.

 6.2 Client Data: As between you and us, you will retain all rights with respect to the Client Data and will be responsible for obtaining all necessary permissions, authorisations, licences and consents in relation to the provision to and use of all Client Data.
 You grant to us a non-exclusive, royalty-free licence (including the right to sub-license) to use, copy, modify and reproduce the Client Data for the purpose of performing this agreement.
 You agree that we may use the Client Data outside the scope of this agreement, provided that the Client Data is in a de-identified form.

 6.3 Reports: If any Report is generated as a result of the use of the Software, the Report and all copyright in the Report, other than copyright that forms part of our Background Intellectual Property, will, subject to payment of the Licence Fee for the relevant Software by you under this agreement, become your property upon delivery.
 To the extent that any of our Background Intellectual Property is incorporated in the Report, you are granted the right to use such Background Intellectual Property in conjunction with the Report for your own business purposes or for such other purpose as is expressly agreed in writing by us.